numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   ``datetime64`` DType is parametric, since its unit must be specified.
 The associated ``type`` is the ``np.datetime64`` scalar.

+* DType methods may resemble or even reuse existing Python slots.
+Thus Python special slots are off-limits for user-defined DTypes (for instance, defining ``Unit("m") > Unit("cm")``), since we may want to develop a meaning for these operators that is common to all DTypes.

 * Sorting functions are moved to the DType class.
 They are implemented by defining a method ``dtype_get_sort_function(self, sortkind="stable") -> sortfunction`` that must return ``NotImplemented`` if the given ``sortkind``